KFNW-FM

-KFNW-FM (97.9 FM) is a contemporary Christian music formatted radio station located in Fargo, North Dakota.
+KFNW-FM (97.9 MHz) is a Christian adult contemporary music formatted radio station located in Fargo, North Dakota.
 Branded Life 97.9, the station is owned and operated by Northwestern Media, a ministry of the University of Northwestern- St. Paul in St. Paul, Minnesota.

 KFNW is a non-profit radio station, receiving its funding from listener donations and the University of Northwestern- St. Paul.
 The station is also aired on several low-powered broadcast translators outside of its main listening area.
 The station's programming is also streamed on the Internet.

-Its studios are located on 52nd Avenue South in Fargo, while its transmitter is located near Amenia.
+Its studios are located on 53rd Avenue South in Fargo, while its transmitter is located near Amenia.

 History

 On June 1, 2007, a fire in the antenna system used by KFNW-FM, WDAY-FM, and KRWK put all three stations off the air.
 KFNW-FM later resumed broadcasting from a backup transmitter site at reduced power.

 In May 2020, KFNW-FM won the award for Small Market Station of the Year given by the Christian Music Broadcasters.

 In May 2021, KFNW-FM moved their studios and offices to a remodeled facility located on 53rd Avenue South in Fargo.